 The After School Alternative (ASA) program is designed to help students to maintain grades and attendance when an Out-of-School suspension is assigned.
-The student who is assigned to ASA may report to the High School for the regular school day if not Out-of-School suspended.
-The student will be required to report to A104 at the High School for the ASA session that will run from\3:00 p.m. - 6:00 p.m.
+The student will be required to report to the High School Office for the ASA session that will run from 3:00 p.m. - 6:00 p.m.
 The student will receive all of his/her school work for that day at ASA.
 Failure to report to ASA will result in the student being marked as an illegal or unexcused absence (dependent upon the student's age) and the student will not be permitted to make up the missed work.